xpmatteo/auto-cca/README.md

 In the main scenario (Akragas), you play the Syracusan (bottom) while the AI plays the Carthaginian (top).

-# TODO: scoreMcts must ensure a score boost for the winner!!!

 # AI TESTS

   - Early game